Eshpolatov-Sardor/Eshpolatov-Sardor/README.md

 <a href="#"><img src="assets/technologist.png" width="150"></a>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=codeaashu&label=Profile%20views&color=0e75b6&style=flat" alt="codeaashu" /> </p>
 <p align="center">
-	<h2 align="center">DEVELOPER ▸ WEB - APP ◂ DESIGNER</h2>
+	<h2 align="center">DEVELOPER ▸ WEB DEVELOPER ◂</h2>
 </p>

 ![𝚐𝚒𝚝𝚑𝚞𝚋 𝚐𝚛𝚊𝚙𝚑](https://github-readme-activity-graph.vercel.app/graph?username=codeaashu&theme=react-dark&hide_border=true&area=true) <hr>

 ## 🙋🏻‍♂️ **About Me**

-Creative Full Stack Web Developer & Designer specializing in crafting captivating Websites & Apps.
-My focus on user-centric design, creative development, and effective collaboration, i can also elevate the brand presence with my design expertise.
-Till now i build 50+ WEB APP.
-Most importantly, I'm a reliable designer you can rely on for all your design needs.
+A Creative Full Stack web developer and frontend specialist, I am dedicated to crafting engaging websites and applications.
+With a focus on user-centric design, creative development, and effective collaboration, I can also enhance brand presence through my frontend expertise.
+I've built over 50 WEB-APPs to date.
+Most importantly, I am a reliable frontend professional you can trust for all your frontend needs.

 <details>
     <summary>See more</summary>
     <a href="#"><img src="assets/astronaut.png" width="150"></a> <br>
-Apart from that, 🎓 I'm a dedicated 3rd year BCA student at CIMAGE Professional College (affiliated with AKU University).
+Apart from that, 🎓 I'm a dedicated 3rd-year BCA student at CIMAGE Professional College (affiliated with AKU University).
 Fueled by a passion for becoming a Software Developer, I'm actively learning new technologies, computer science fundamentals, and programming languages.
-I'm eager to leverage my strong programming skills, proven problem-solving abilities, and teamwork experience in a challenging and dynamic environment to tackle real-world problems. 🎯 But, Mostly, I focus on Web design - Graphics design because I give more priority to my creativity or interest and building websites that captivate my target audience and get clients.
+I'm eager to leverage my strong programming skills, proven problem-solving abilities, and teamwork experience in a challenging and dynamic environment to tackle real-world problems. 🎯 But, primarily, I focus on frontend development and visual design, because I prioritize my creativity and interest in building websites that captivate my target audience and attract clients.
-Judge me as a 🌟 A Creator and Learner who likes to share his learning, knowledge, and creativity.
+Judge me as a 🌟 Creator and Learner who likes to share their learning, knowledge, and creativity.
 </details>
 </div><hr>